Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 the Linux kernel is forced to drop incoming network packets for the UDP socket.
 In my experience this is very common and often even goes undetected, because only a portion of the metrics are lost, and the graphs are not obviously wrong.
-Needless to say, there's also plenty of other scenarios for data to get lost outside of statsd flushing.
+Needless to say, there's also plenty of other scenarios for the buffer to fill up and causing traffic drops other than statsd flushing.

 There's two things to be done here:
 <ol>